-Columbia was created in the 1960’s based on James Rouse’s vision that a ‘better city” could be built.
-He and his planners envisioned the creation of a human-centered community — a community that “grew people.”
+Columbia was created in the 1960s based on James Rouse’s vision that a “better city” could be built.
+He and his planners envisioned the creation of a human-centered community—a community that “grew people.”
 Their concept developed out of the social consciousness of the period and was a response to our Nation’s experiences with urban blight and suburban sprawl.
 Goals of the Columbia project include:

-- respect for the land;
+- Respect for the land;

-- creation of a “real city” that is open to people of all ethnic and socioeconomic backgrounds; and
+- Creation of a “real city” that is open to people of all ethnic and socioeconomic backgrounds; and

-- creation of an environment that provides for the “growth of man, woman, and family.”
+- Creation of an environment that provides for the “growth of man, woman, and family.”

 Columbia’s physical design reflects these social objectives.
 Two key elements of the concept were the creation of neighborhoods and villages within the city and the importance of aesthetics.
 By designing portions of the community as open space available for common use, the developers sought to enhance the relationships between the city’s residents as well as each resident’s relationship with the environment.

-In each Village, the architectural review process and associated Architectural Guidelines guide Columbians when making changes to their properties.
+In each Village, the architectural review process and associated Architectural Guidelines advise Columbians when making changes to their properties.
 That the process is succeeding is evident by what is not seen in River Hill: there are no designs, color schemes, or materials that detract from the harmonious “whole” and instead, all development enhances the livability and enjoyment of our community.
-In order to ensure the continued success of this process, the Village of River Hill does everything possible to ensure that all property owners make changes to their property consistent with the goals of the Columbia concept and designed to further the enjoyment of our community by its residents.
-The Covenants and Architectural Guidelines are our tools to achieve these goals.
+In order to ensure the continued success of this process, the Village of River Hill does everything possible to ensure that all property owners make changes to their property consistent with the goals of the Columbia concept and design to further the enjoyment of our community by its residents.
+The River Hill Village Covenants and Architectural Guidelines are our tools to achieve these goals.

 A single set of Guidelines does not apply to all of Columbia.
 The River Hill Architectural Guidelines were developed from other Columbia Village Guidelines and have been adapted to the unique situations found in River Hill.
-Every effort is made in our Guidelines and through the review process to promote privacy and individual tastes while at the same time both protecting the owner’s property rights and avoiding encroachment on or interference with the rights of neighbors to privacy and comfort.
-For example, in some areas of River Hill the lots are small, the houses are relatively large, and thus, the open space is constricted.
+Every effort is made in our Guidelines and through the review process to promote privacy and individual tastes while at the same time both protecting the owners’ property rights and avoiding encroachment on or interference with the rights of neighbors to privacy and comfort.
+For example, in some areas of River Hill, the lots are small, the houses are relatively large, and thus, the open space is constricted.
 In applying the Guidelines to such areas, consideration is given to the impact of the proposed modification on open space and adjoining properties.